The first view of Germany was a confusion of woods and sparse villages.

-I filled her in with, satisfied air, on my stratagems, on the whole of my 20 minute scheme… Perhaps no one else had ever thought of it?
+I filled her in with a satisfied air on my stratagems, on the whole of my 20 minute scheme… Perhaps no one else had ever thought of it?
 The pretty conductor sat looking at me, listening, nodding.

 She then turned to the microphone to talk the train.

 I hollered down the carriage, to the dining car, to Passepartout that we had arrived.
 We were here.
 And we had to get off the train.